confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Workload:

-: a running instance of software executed in support of a specific purpose.
+: {{-WIMSE}} defines 'Workload' as "an instance of software executing for a specific purpose.
+Here we restrict that definition to the portion of the software instance and its configuration that is subject to Remote Attestation.

 : The definition of Workload in this document restricts the definition of the term Workload as defined by {{-WIMSE}} to composition of code and configuration of a (WIMSE-defined) Workload that is subject to Remote Attestation.